AWOKEIndia/csrnet-headcount-verification/README.md

 The CSRNet Headcount Verification System allows you to:

-1. Count people in images and videos with high accuracy
+1. Count people in images with high accuracy
 2. Generate density maps that visualize crowd distribution
-3. Process individual images, video files, webcam feeds, or RTSP streams
+3. Process individual images
-4. Batch process multiple images
-5. Use a convenient GUI interface for all functionality
-6. Automatically utilize the best available hardware (CUDA GPU, Apple Metal, or CPU)
+4. Automatically utilize the best available hardware (CUDA GPU, Apple Metal, or CPU)
+5. Monitor training progress with detailed logging and metrics

 ## Key Features